reference-point/SmartcardSDK/dotNet/Releases/Readme.md

 # SmartcardSDK for .Net
-RPL Smartcard communication and rendering library
+## RPL Smartcard communication and rendering library

+**LATEST VERSION OF RPL.SmartcardSDK PACKAGE IS AVAILABLE ON www.nuget.org**

 Version History: